 ICT4HD 2019 Organizing Committee Chair

 Mr. Yamada is a Charter and Founding Member of RID 2760 Rotary Club of Chubu Nagoya Mirai, where he also serves as a special adviser of the Polio Plus Committee of Japan.
-Between 2011 and 2016 he has organized and led several humanitarian and medical aid missions to India and Bhutan to assist with immunization efforts to eradicate polio in South Asia.
+Between 2011 and 2018 he has organized and led several humanitarian and medical aid missions to India and Bhutan to assist with immunization efforts to eradicate polio in South Asia.
 Most recently, Mr. Yamada was appointed to serve on the strategic planning committee for the Rotary International Youth Exchange Program in Japan.

-IST4P 2017 Program Director
+ICT4HD 2019 Program Director

 INTESDA Program Director,

-Michael Sasaoka oversees special programs, events and business development for INTESDA, which mobilizes ideas and raises awareness for sustainable development and the Global Goals.
+Michael oversees special programs, events and business development for INTESDA, which mobilizes ideas and raises awareness for sustainable development and the Global Goals.
 Michael holds degrees in international business and Japanese from San Diego State University, USA.
 Combining his interests in business and education he has been involved with education and training in Japan for the past seventeen years at the secondary, tertiary and corporate level.
 His research interest include globalization, sustainable development and education rights.
-He is passionately concerned about the impact of pollution and over-fishing on the global health of oceans and reefs.

-- Harry Carley, MA ELT, MA Ed Tech, School of Humanities, Matsuyama University, Japan
+- Harry Carley, MA ELT, MA Ed Tech, English Department, Matsuyama University, Japan

 - Zulfiya Imyarova, Ph.D., International Educational Program, Narxoz University, Kazakhstan